 Many bereaved people, with the support of family, friends and their community, cope with the loss of a loved one, however for some, grief is chronic and disabling.
 Thankfully there is now an acceptance that mental wellbeing is as important as physical health – and help is at hand.

 The Australian Centre for Grief and Bereavement (ACGB) is an independent, not for profit organisation, providing a specialist bereavement service for individuals, children and families who need assistance following the death of someone close to them.

-Whilst providing strategies to assist grown ups dealing with grief and bereavement is critical, it is important to also keep in mind that children can, and do, pick up on the emotional state of others.
+Resources for children Whilst providing strategies to assist grown ups dealing with grief and bereavement is critical, it is important to also keep in mind that children can, and do, pick up on the emotional state of others.
 Please remember to provide them with support, tools and strategies as well.

 In 1998 I wrote a simple book A for Attitude to help children gain confidence and learn important life skills.
 Over the years I've received feedback from teens and adults who said it helped them to deal with grief and loss as children.